Streamlinelv/cartbounty/README.md

 ##### 5.0.2

 * Added filter "cartbounty_from_email" to change the From email address that sends out notifications about abandoned carts
-* Added abbreviation to country in abandoned cart table.
+* Added country name to country code in Location column.
 Hover over country code to view its name
 * Added link to user's profile page for registered abandoned cart users in the "Name, Surname" column
 * Fixed issue with adding a manual WooCommerce order
 * Code cleanup